FluxarSoftware/Fluxar/README.md

 ## Documentation

-In the **documentation** you can find about:
+In the **documentation** you can find everything you need!

-1. Variables
-2. Strings
-3. Functions
-    - Regular Functions
-    - Built-In Functions
-4. Classes
-5. Tables

-And More!
+You don't know how to use Tables or how to use Built-In function for it?<br/>
+Find Built-In function Read description and understand how to use it.

-Using `cortex help` command in the cmd or terminal, you will see every single command that you can use with CortexScript.
+> Using `cortex help` command in the cmd or terminal, you will see every single command that you can use with CortexScript.
 <p style="position: relative; bottom: 11px; font-size: 16px;">You can read everything about CortexScript in the <a href="https://www.youtube.com/channel/UCKC79i28LRiqy2jVnsimNDw">docs</a>.</p>